bm2-lab/iSTBench/README.md

 --slices_file 'slices1,slices2,slices3' --slices '1,2,3' --model MENDER \
 > Improve/DR.A/MENDER.output &
 ```
-The "data_path", "integrated_path" and "output_path" should be set to the exact path of the input and output file according to the actual situation.
+The "data_path", "integrated_path" and "output_path" should be set to the exact paths of the input and output files, depending on the actual setup.
 The specific meanings of the parameters can be found in the "Improve/DR.A_parameters.txt" file.
 ## Domain-Relationship-Aware Slice Representation Method (Dr.S)
 The code for slice representation using DR.S is as follows:
 ```python